cristianbanarescu/iOS-Development/SwiftDemo/README.md

+#  Swift Demo

+## Purpose

-This file contains ideas, notes and other useful info related to the Swift language itself.
+This project contains ideas, notes and other useful information related to the Swift language itself and how it works.

-It may also contain details about Swift concepts and Demos.
+## Useful information

 - Swift uses Unicode-correct Strings with UTF-8 encoding > good for internationalization
 - Inferred types